Patrick Schulte: Columbus Crew

+2022: Reserves

+Schulte with the Columbus Crew in 2026.

 On January 11, 2022, Schulte was selected 12th overall by the Columbus Crew in the MLS SuperDraft.

-In 2022, Schulte spent the entirety of the season with the Crew's MLS Next Pro side Columbus Crew 2, winning the inaugural MLS Next Pro Cup and the MLS Next Pro Goalkeeper of the Year award.
+He spent the entirety of the 2022 season with the Crew's MLS Next Pro side Columbus Crew 2, winning the inaugural MLS Next Pro Cup and the MLS Next Pro Goalkeeper of the Year award.

+2023

-In the first game of the 2023 MLS season, first team goalkeeper Eloy Room was left out of the lineup due to visa issues and Schulte earned his first start with the senior team.
-He didn't play again until March 26 when Room was left out of the lineup once again, this time due to injury.
-Schulte went on to win the 2023 MLS Cup with the Crew, starting every remaining MLS regular season and playoff game.
+In the first game of the 2023 season, first team goalkeeper Eloy Room was left out of the lineup due to visa issues, allowing Schulte to earn his first start with the senior team in a 4–1 loss away to the Philadelphia Union, during which he faced two penalty kicks and failed to save either.
+After remaining on the bench for the next three matches, Schulte was in goal for the 6–1 home victory against Atlanta United on March 25, while Room was on international duty with Curaçao.
+Following a training injury to Eloy Room, Schulte remained the starter for the remainder of the MLS regular season and playoffs, winning MLS Cup 2023 to conclude the season.

+2024

 Schulte started all matches for Columbus during their 2024 Champions Cup campaign.
 After an early mishandling of the ball led to a Tigres UANL goal, Schulte redeemed himself by making two saves in the penalty shootout, helping Columbus pull off the upset and continue their historic run to the tournament final.
 Following the conclusion of the tournament, he was selected to the Best XI and was named Best Goalkeeper of the tournament.

+2025

+Before the beginning of the 2025 season, Schulte signed a contract extension through 2027, with an additional option year.
+On May 24, 2025, he was injured during warm ups in a game versus Charlotte FC, causing him to miss seven games.
+He made his return from injury on July 12 in a match against Hell Is Real rivals FC Cincinnati.